Israel returns 15 more Palestinian bodies to Gaza as first phase of ceasefire nears end

-KHAN YOUNIS, Gaza Strip (AP) — Hospital officials in Gaza said Wednesday that Israel handed over 15 more Palestinian bodies, completing the latest swap of the ceasefire as the first phase of the agreement nears a conclusion and officials convened to discuss moving to the second.
+KHAN YOUNIS, Gaza Strip (AP) — Israel handed over the bodies of 15 Palestinians on Wednesday, a day after Hamas returned the remains of an Israeli hostage.
+This is the latest swap as part of a U.S.-brokered ceasefire reached last month, whose first phase is coming to an end.

-It came a day after Palestinian militants returned the remains of Israeli hostage Dror Or, who the Israeli military says was killed by the militants in their Oct.
-7, 2023 attack.
-Israel has agreed to return 15 Palestinian bodies for each hostage returned.

-With the latest swap, Israel has sent back to Gaza a total of 345 Palestinian bodies since the exchanges started last month, according to the Gaza Health Ministry.
-Two hostages — one Israeli and one Thai national — remain in Gaza.
+The International Committee of the Red Cross said it helped transfer the bodies to Gaza.

+The remains of two hostages, one Israeli and a Thai national, remain in Gaza.
 Hamas said Wednesday it was determined to uphold its side of the agreement and return them both.

-Turkish, Qatari and Egyptian officials met Wednesday in Cairo to discuss the second phase of the ceasefire, which began in October and has held despite accusations by both sides of violations.
-The next phases of the agreement include deploying an international stabilization force and developing an international body to govern Gaza and oversee reconstruction.
+Meanwhile, Turkish, Qatari and Egyptian mediators met in Cairo on Tuesday to discuss the second phase of the ceasefire, reached on Oct.
+10,

 Palestinian bodies returned and hostage remains identified

+According to the ceasefire, Israel has agreed to return 15 Palestinian bodies for each hostage recovered.
+So far, 345 Palestinian bodies have been returned, said the Gaza Health Ministry.

-Gaza's Health Ministry said only 99 bodies out of the 345 Israel has returned have been identified.
-They say identifying the remains is complicated by a lack of DNA testing kits in Gaza.
+The ministry said only 99 bodies have been identified.
+It says identifying the remains is complicated by a lack of DNA testing kits in Gaza.

 Meanwhile, Israel mourned the latest hostage to be returned by the Palestinian militants, Dror Or.
 Israel's military said Or and his wife, Yonat Or, were killed by militants who overran their community of Kibbutz Be’eri on Oct.
 7, 2023.

-Before they were killed by the militants, the couple evacuated two of their children from their burning house through the window, said the Hostages Families Forum.
-The decision ultimately saved the children's lives — Alma and Noam were abducted by the militants and released in a hostage deal in November 2023.
+Before they were killed, the couple evacuated two of their children from their burning house through a window, said the Hostages Families Forum.
+The decision ultimately saved the children, Alma and Noam, who were abducted by the militants and released in a hostage deal in November 2023.

-With the return of Or's remains, almost all of the hostages or their remains are out of Gaza.
+With the return of Or's remains, almost all of the hostages or their bodies have been recovered.

-Hazem Qassem, the spokesperson for Hamas, said Wednesday that the militant group was committed to handing over the remaining two hostages and wrapping up the exchange.
+Hazem Qassem, the spokesperson for Hamas, said Wednesday that the militant group was committed to handing over the remains of the two hostages and wrapping up the exchange.
 Writing on his Telegram channel, he called for mediators to pressure Israel to stop its “violations” of the ceasefire.

 Israeli troops shoot Palestinian man in Gaza, health officials say

-A Palestinian man was killed when Israeli troops opened fire Wednesday on a group of people in central Gaza, a hospital said.
+Israeli troops opened fire Wednesday on a group of people in central Gaza, killing a Palestinian man, a hospital said.

-At least two others were wounded in the attack that took place east of the Maghazi refugee camp, according to the Al-Aqsa Martyrs hospital which received the casualties.
+At least two others were wounded in the attack that took place east of the Maghazi refugee camp, according to Al-Aqsa Martyrs Hospital, which received the casualties, the latest among Palestinians since the ceasefire was reached.

-They were the latest casualties among Palestinians since a ceasefire deal brought the war to a halt in Gaza last month.
-Israel’s military did not immediately respond to request for comment on the report.
+Israel’s military said it did not have enough information about the incident to comment.

-Also Wednesday, the military said its troops struck a group of six militants in the southern city of Rafah, killing one.
-The military statement said that the militants had “most likely emerged from the underground terror infrastructure in the area."
+Also Wednesday, the military said its troops targeted a group of six militants in the southern city of Rafah, killing one.
+The military statement said that the militants had “most likely emerged from the underground terror infrastructure in the area.”
+Troops then searched a nearby building, killing three more and apprehending two, it said.

-Since the ceasefire took effect on Oct.
-11, the Gaza Health Ministry said, 345 Palestinians were killed and 889 were wounded in the strip as of Tuesday.
+Since the truce took effect, the Gaza Health Ministry said, 345 Palestinians were killed and 889 were wounded in the strip as of Tuesday.

 It said at least 69,775 Palestinians have been killed and 170,863 injured in Israel’s offensive in Gaza.
 It does not distinguish between civilians and combatants in its figures, but has said women and children make up a majority of those killed.
 The ministry is staffed by medical professionals and maintains detailed records viewed as generally reliable by independent experts.